Primary and Final FRCA examinations regulations

 2. Reporting misconduct:

-2.1 Under normal examination conditions suspected misconduct should be reported to the College through the submission of ‘an Incident report form’ (Available on request through a College officer).
-Incident report forms can be completed by examiners, invigilators, college officers, examination candidates and any other such person who becomes aware of any incident that may affect the examination processes or its regulations.
-Forms completed by exam candidates regarding suspected misconduct of another candidate must be countersigned by a witness such as a College official.
-All forms must be completed as soon as possible with full details of fact, they must be signed and dated and given to the duty college officer.
+2.1 Under normal examination conditions suspected misconduct should be reported to the College through the submission of ‘an Incident report form’ Incident report forms can be completed by examiners, invigilators, college officers and any other such person who becomes aware of any incident that may affect the examination processes or its regulations.
+All forms must be completed as soon as possible with full details of fact, they must be signed and dated and given to the College officer.
 Full instructions for completion of incident report forms are set out on the back of the form.

 2.3 Where misconduct is suspected after an examination or outside examination conditions, such as where a candidate is suspected of passing on or unauthorised use of examination content that has not been released into the public domain, then a written report of the incident should be submitted to the Director of Education, Training and Examinations at the College address.
 Such reports should give full details of the person suspected of misconduct and the person submitting the report.